-- you need a proof of concept for when you’re ready to purchase digital signage content management solutions
+- You need a proof of concept for when you’re ready to purchase a true digital signage content management system

-- you manage less than 5 screens and have no plans to grow that number
+- You manage fewer than five screens and have no plans to grow that number

-- you are comfortable with the fact that it could all one day disappear.
+- You’re comfortable with the possibility that it could become unavailable.
 Like most free platforms and software, Google has no responsibility to keep it up and functioning.
-In fact, at the time of publishing this blog post, the last update/release was version 1.0.4 in September of 2016

-- you are technical enough to understand and deal with the cumbersome interface
+- You’re technical enough to understand a cumbersome interface

-- your content is fairly static and you don’t have a need to update or make changes in a fast, real-time, or flexible manner.
+- Your content is fairly static and you don’t need to make updates in a fast, real-time, or flexible manner

-- you only will ever want to post content using Google Slides.
-It works really, really well with Google Slides
+- You only want to post content using Google Slides.
+It works really, really well with Google Slides.